anthony-khong/simulation_methods/clojure/README.md

 ## Introduction to Incanter

+[Incanter](https://github.com/incanter/incanter) is the de-facto scientific-computing library for Clojure, and this project relies heavily on it.
+The [website](http://incanter.org/) contains many examples.
+This [cheat sheet](http://incanter.org/docs/incanter-cheat-sheet.pdf) can be useful when starting off.

 ## Why Clojure?

 Although the linguae francae of statistics and machine learning are arguably R and Python, there are a few advantages to Clojure:

-1. Clojure is a **dynamically typed** language, which allows for fast and flexible prototyping of samplers.
+1. Clojure is a **dynamically typed** language, which allows for **fast and flexible** prototyping of samplers.
 2. It is also a **functional-first** language, so that **immutability** is the default.
 Using exclusively pure functions makes sense for this project, because we are dealing solely with mathematical operations.
 3. Finally, it is a **Lisp**.
 Many would appeal to its homoiconic property and thus its metaprogramming prowess.
 However, I just think that Lisp is **beautiful**.